easyddb/dummy_alma/README.md

 Notes
 ========================

-Existing instance located at (http://dummy-alma.inlead.dk/web/).

-Renewing loans is not supported, for now.
+* Renewing loans is not supported, for now.

-When reserving a periodical, the reservations list (in ding2 user profile page) will show `Title not available` as item title.
+* When reserving a periodical, the reservations list (in ding2 user profile page) will show `Title not available` as item title.

  This happens because ALMA has it's own internal mechanism of relating items to reservations, this cannot be normally achieved.

-Item availability is returned randomly on every request.
+* Item availability is returned randomly on every request.

-Item details (holdings) are hard-cached.
+* Item details (holdings) are hard-cached.
 Each item has it's own pre-defined XML response located in the `src/Provider/AlmaBundle/Resources/alma_xml` directory.

  Each file name is `ITEM_LOCAL_ID.xml`.

  To add a new entry there follow the `http://ALMA_PROVIDER_URL:PORT/alma/catalogue/detail?catalogueRecordKey=ITEM_LOCAL_ID` URL in your browser, copy the XML response and create a XML file with those contents in the path described above.

  For items that do not have this pre-defined response, the service will return that this ID is not found.